sebaruehl/tufilmtelegrambot/README.md

 # TU Film Telegram Bot
-> Useful Telegram Bot to stay updated about the upcoming schedule for TU Film
+> Useful Telegram bot to stay updated about the upcoming schedule for TU Film

 Do you also have a group in Telegram where you and your fellow students decide if you are going to the next movie shown in TU Film?
-We are in such a group and you often face the same dialogues in there.
-Here are just a few examples:
+We are in such a group and you often face the same dialogues.
+Here are a few examples of such dialogues:

 A: *Hey, who's going tonight?* <br />
-B: *What movie?*
+B: *To what movie?*

 A: *Who's going to watch movie X tonight?* <br />
 B: *What's movie X about?
 Is it good?*